OverviewKey FactsSymptomsCausesRisk factorsDiagnosisSpecialist to visitTreatmentHome-careComplicationsAlternatives therapiesLiving withFAQsReferences

 1. Psychotic symptoms

-• Hallucinations: Hearing, seeing, or feeling things that do not exist.
-For a person with schizophrenia, these altered experiences feel absolutely real.
+• Hallucinations: Hearing, seeing, or feeling things that do not exist

-• Abnormal or disorganized behavior: A person with schizophrenia may behave abnormally, and the behavior spectrum can range from childlike silliness to unpredictable rage and agitation.
+• Abnormal or disorganized behavior: Behavior can range from childlike silliness to unpredictable rage and agitation.

-• Abnormal motor behavior: A person with schizophrenia often does not make eye contact, lacks facial expressions, makes bizarre postures and unnecessary or excessive movements.
+• Abnormal motor behavior: No eye contact, lack of facial expressions, bizarre postures, and unnecessary or excessive movements.

-• Disordered thinking and speech: Often people with schizophrenia are unable to communicate effectively and may use meaningless words or out-of-context replies to questions.
+• Disordered thinking and speech: Unable to communicate effectively and may use meaningless words or out-of-context replies to questions.

 2. Negative symptoms